Parroting Trump, GOP primary losers cast doubt on elections - NewsBreak

 Lake’s campaign did not return messages seeking comment.

-Anderson, a regular debunker of Trump’s election lies, Peters said: “Looking at the results, it’s just so obvious it should be flipped.”

-She and Senate candidate Hanks repeated Trump’s election lies, a position that won them strong support last spring at the 3,000-strong GOP state assembly, a convention attended by the party’s strongest activists.
-Both candidates, in letters to the secretary of state’s office last week demanding a recount, cited that support in explaining why they could not have lost their primaries.
+She and Senate candidate Hanks repeated Trump’s election lies, a position that had won them strong support last spring at the 3,000-strong GOP state assembly, a convention attended by the party’s strongest activists.
+Both candidates, in letters to the secretary of state’s office this past week demanding a recount, cited that support in explaining why they could not have lost their primaries.

 Hanks referred a reporter to an email address for media for the two candidates, though no one responded to questions sent to that address.

-Note: This story has been corrected to reflect that Jody Hice is a current U.S. representative from Georgia, not a former House member.